 Claims to fame

-• Signed his first professional contract with al-Mokawloon (aka Arab Contractors) at 14, but his journey to Cairo involved a mammoth daily round trip from his home village.
-"I'd have to transfer buses three, four or even sometimes five times just to arrive at training and then back home again," he remembered.
+• Signed first professional contract with al-Mokawloon (aka Arab Contractors) at 14, but his journey to Cairo involved a mammoth daily round trip from his home village.
+"I'd have to transfer buses three, four, sometimes even five times just to arrive at training and then back home again," he remembered.

 • Played regularly for the club from 2010 to February 2012, when a stadium disaster prompted the cancellation of the remainder of the season.
-He was recruited by Basel after they arranged a March 2012 friendly against Egypt's U23 side.
-Salah came on at the break, scored twice and signed for the Swiss club that April.
+He was recruited by Basel after they arranged a March 2012 friendly against Egypt's U23s.
+Salah came on at the break, scored twice and joined the Swiss club a month later.

-• Basel won the league in his only full season in Switzerland – and retained it after his January 2014 exit.
-Salah also helped the Swiss team reach the UEFA Europa League semis of 2012/13, where they lost to his next club, Chelsea.
+• Basel won the league in his only full season in Switzerland (and retained it after his January 2014 exit).
+Salah had also helped the Swiss team reach the UEFA Europa League semis of 2012/13, where they lost to his next club Chelsea.
 He scored at Stamford Bridge in that tie, and did so again in home and away games against the Blues in the 2013/14 UEFA Champions League group stage.

 • Brilliant as he was, Salah's tendency to miss chances was much commented on at Basel.
 "If Mohamed could score as well, he would not be here any more – or he would not have come in the first place," joked coach Murat Yakin.
 President Bernhard Heusler added: "If he was more clinical, his value would have another zero!"

-• Salah's opportunities were to be limited at Stamford Bridge: he netted just twice in 13 matches for the Londoners – one goal less than in his three games against Chelsea for Basel.
+• Salah's opportunities proved limited at Stamford Bridge: he netted just twice in 13 matches for the Londoners, one goal fewer than in his three games against Chelsea for Basel.

 • José Mourinho has been asked since to justify his decision to let Salah leave Stamford Bridge – initially on loan to Fiorentina.
 "I was aware of his great capabilities when he was with me at Chelsea," he said.
 "He improved in Italy, became more mature and improved physically.
 Players need time to adapt to new teams.
 Some remain, others prefer to move to another club.
 It is normal in football."

-• Chose 74 as his squad number at Fiorentina in honour of the 74 fans killed in the Port Said stadium disaster that hastened his departure from Egypt for Basel.
+• Chose 74 as his squad number at Fiorentina in honour of the 74 fans killed in the Port Said stadium disaster which had hastened his departure from Egypt.

-• Was a losing UEFA Europa League semi-finalist again with the Viola – they succumbed to eventual winners Sevilla – yet Salah really shone in Florence, scoring six Serie A goals in his four-month stint.
+• Was a losing UEFA Europa League semi-finalist again with the Viola – they succumbed to eventual winners Sevilla – yet Salah shone in Florence, scoring six Serie A goals during a four-month stint.

-• Rejected a permanent move to Fiorentina to join Roma in summer 2015, initially on a season-long loan.
-He scored five times in his first nine Serie A games; of all the Giallorossi players since World War II, only Gabriel Batistuta (nine in nine in 2000/01) had enjoyed a better start to a Roma career.
+• Rejected a permanent move to Fiorentina, instead linking up with Roma in summer 2015, initially on a season's loan.
+He scored five times in his first nine Serie A matches; of all the Giallorossi players since World War II, only Gabriel Batistuta (nine in nine in 2000/01) had a better start to a Roma career.

-• Bagged a personal-best 14 Serie A goals in 2015/16 and was named Roma's player of the season.
-He made his transfer from Chelsea permanent that summer, and went one goal better with 15 in 2016/17 – a total he has already bettered at Anfield.
+• Hit a personal-best 14 Serie A goals in 2015/16 and was named Roma's player of the season.
+He made his transfer from Chelsea permanent that summer, and went one goal better with 15 in 2016/17 – a total he more than doubled in his first season at Anfield.

-• Became Liverpool's first Egyptian player when he arrived for a then-record fee, reported to be €42m (with the potential to rise to €50m) in August 2017.
+• Became Liverpool's first Egyptian player when he arrived for a then-record fee, reported to be €42m (potentially rising to €50m) in August 2017.

-• On 25 November, Salah notched his tenth Liverpool goal in a 1-1 draw with Chelsea, matching Daniel Sturridge's record of scoring his tenth for the club inside his first 13 games.
+• On 25 November, Salah bagged his tenth Liverpool goal in a 1-1 draw with Chelsea, equalling Daniel Sturridge's record of scoring his tenth for the club inside his first 13 games.
 Honouring a pre-match promise, he swapped shirts with former team-mate Eden Hazard afterwards.

-• Reached 20 goals in a 4-0 win at Bournemouth on 17 December, becoming the first Reds player to hit 20 in a season before Christmas since Ian Rush in 1986/87.
-"I do not want to play Liverpool again any time soon," said Bournemouth boss Eddie Howe.
+• Reached 20 goals in a 4-0 win at Bournemouth on 17 December 2017, becoming the first Reds player since Ian Rush in 1986/87 to have registered 20 in a season by Christmas.
+"I don't want to play Liverpool again any time soon," said Bournemouth boss Eddie Howe.

-• Made his senior international debut on 3 September 2011 (a 2-1 defeat by Sierra Leone) and registered his first Egypt goal in a 3-0 win over Niger on 8 October that year.
+• Made his senior international debut on 3 September 2011 in a 2-1 defeat by Sierra Leone and claimed his first Egypt goal as Niger were beaten 3-0 the following month.

 What you might not know

-• Has made more UEFA club competition appearances (59) and scored more European goals (17) than any other Egyptian player, and holds similar records in the UEFA Champions League per se: 31 appearances, 12 goals.
+• Has made more UEFA club competition appearances and scored more European goals than any other Egyptian player.

 • Is known for his generous nature.
-According to local legend, when a man was arrested for burgling his family home in Egypt, Salah persuaded his father not to press charges, instead giving the burglar money so he could get himself settled, and trying to help him find a job.
+According to local legend, when a man was arrested for burgling his family home in Egypt, Salah persuaded his father not to press charges, instead giving the burglar money so he could get himself settled and find a job.

 What was the last lie you told?